iamvijaydev/valdat/README.md

 };
 ```
 ## string.hasLen
-Checks if the string has a length of 5.
+Checks if this string has a length of 5.
 ```javascript
 const schema = {
     name: valdat.string().hasLen(5)
 };
 ```
 ## string.matchRegex
-Checks if the string matches the provided regex.
+Checks if this string matches the provided regex.
 ```javascript
 const schema = {
     name: valdat.string().matchRegex(/^Solo$/)